ilianaportugal/Stock-Analysis/README.md

 Refactoring code can be time consuming.

 ### Advantages of Refactoring in the VBA Challenge
+One of the main advantages of refactoring the code is the increased speed at which it populates the data.
+This will be beneficial with larger data sets.

 ### Disadvantages of Refactoring in the VBA Challenge
+The main disadvantage in refactoring is that it can be time consuming and tedious to complete the task.